Analysis of a one dimensional energy dissipating free boundary model with nonlinear boundary conditions. Existence of weak solutions: Introduction

-Indeed, in~\cite{PP10}, the authors introduce a one dimensional parabolic free boundary model with two moving interfaces describing the variation of the length of a piece of crystal by dissolution/precipitation.
+Up to now, no existence result has been proved for the evolutionary DPCM with free boundaries.
+Some of the main difficulties come from the evolution of positions of the free boundaries which are governed by nonlinear equations.
+Besides, the structure of the system and in particular its lack of obvious gradient flow structure prevents the derivation of classical \textit{a priori} estimates which would lead (even formally) to a positive lower bound for the width of the oxide layer along time.\footnote{This general idea might possibly work but we have not found the right way to implement it.} To bypass this difficulty we adapt the approach of Portegies and Peletier in~\cite{PP10} which makes use of tools from optimal transport for studying a moving boundary problem.
+Indeed, in~\cite{PP10}, these authors introduce a one dimensional parabolic free boundary model with two moving interfaces describing the variation of the length of a piece of crystal by dissolution/precipitation.
 The thermodynamical consistency of the model is deeply connected with its gradient-flow structure with respect to some Wasserstein metric.
-This structure is very used in~\cite{PP10} for establishing the existence of solutions by using a Jordan, Kinderlehrer and Otto (JKO) minimizing scheme~\cite{JKO98}.
-The relevance of this approach in the context of parabolic equations in a fixed domain is well known, see for instance~\cite{A05,JKO98,KMX17,Ot98,Ot01,S15} and the idea to recast some free boundary problems in the Wasserstein gradient-flow setting seems promising.
+In particular, the existence of solutions to this system is obtained thanks to a Jordan, Kinderlehrer and Otto (JKO) minimizing scheme (see~\cite{JKO98}).
+The relevance of this approach in the context of parabolic equations in a fixed domain is well known, see for instance~\cite{A05,JKO98,KMX17,Ot98,Ot01,OTAM} and the idea to recast some free boundary problems in the Wasserstein gradient-flow setting seems promising.

-The main goal of this work is to show that this idea is effective for the DPCM model.
-For this we consider a free boundary model which compared to the DPCM is very simple in the bulk of the oxide layer but retains all the difficulties related to the nonlinear boundary conditions and to the equation of motion of the oxide-metal interface.
+The main goal of the present work is to show that this idea is effective for the DPCM model.
+For this, we consider a free boundary model which, compared to the DPCM, is very simple in the bulk of the oxide layer but retains all the difficulties related to the nonlinear boundary conditions and to the equation of motion of the oxide-metal interface.